Hazza: Journalism and presenting

 In 2017, Hazza won first prize at China News Award, a prestigious national-level award presented to outstanding journalists in the country, for his work on a radio feature report about innovative companies of Guangdong province and its connections with Australia.
+Harding was reportedly the first Australian to win the China News Award First Prize.
 He has also regularly published articles for Xinhua News Agency since late 2017.

 Commenting on China's response of the Brereton Report, Hazza commented on a tweet on Twitter that he had considered for the first time "relinquishing his Australian citizenship"; he also apologised to the Chinese foreign ministry spokesman Zhao Lijian in the tweet for Australia's emotional response to a graphic posted on Twitter.
 He has since clarified via media interviews that he is a patriotic Australian, and Chinese media called the comment "the highest act of love for one's country."

+Hazza was one of few Chinese state media presenters openly opposed to Russia's invasion of Ukraine, and referred to the conflict as an “invasion” on numerous occasions during televised broadcasts.

 Aside from his work in China, Hazza has also worked with a number of Australian television channels, including ABC Australia and 7two, with episodes listed on the Freeview (Australia) website.

+In an exclusive interview with Australian Broadcasting Corporation’s 7:30 in May 2023, Hazza revealed he had been approached on two occasions by individuals who may have been working for foreign intelligence agencies.
+Hazza claimed he did not know which country the individuals were working for, but connections to the Russian propaganda website New Eastern Outlook suggest one approach was made by Russian operatives working in China targeting foreign nationals, and the ABC investigation revealed the initial approach was made by a member of China’s United Front Work Department.